 We packed up camp quickly and by about two o’clock we were descending from Nathan’s Col. In the light the true nature of the slope was revealed.
 More than a handful of times I questioned, “How did we make it up this slope without injury?”.
 The slope is exceptionally steep but this isn’t the only factor that makes it a problem.
 The scree, mostly comprised of limestone, has a wide variety of rock sizes, non of which are very stable.
 At the top of the slope each step send a small slide of rock down the hill.
 With the large pack on it created a bit of a balance issue.
 However, we were able to slowly pick our way back and forth across the slope, safely.
 No falls or injury.

 The rain of the morning remained heavy on the leaves of the blueberry, huckleberry… and every stick and twig in the forest.
 The day was warm but not hot.
-Our pace was quick, therefore we didn’t wear waterproof breathables.
+Our pace was quick, therefore we didn’t wear waterproof breathable.
 Before long we were drenched.

 We reached the cars at 7 pm, tired, wet and happy to be out.
 We paused for a moment to look back at the mountains.
-But only for a moment, soon the bugs set in and we rushed to dress in clean cloths, and load our gear in the car.
+But only for a moment, soon the bugs set in and we rushed to dress in clean clothes, and load our gear in the car.

 We exited the trail.